YosefLab/Compass/docs_source/source/micropooling.rst

 To help the Compass algorithm scale to larger datasets we use micropooling/microclustering to aggregate samples into clusters which are analyzed with the Compass algorithm which can dramatically lower computational burdens.
 The micropooling algorithm is a reimplementation of micropooling using `VISION <https://www.nature.com/articles/s41467-019-12235-0>`__.

-In short, the algorithm works by first coarsely clustering samples using the Louvain/Leiden algorithm on the K-nearest neighbors graph of the gene expression data and then iteratively applying k-means clustering until the clusters are the correct average size.
+In short, the algorithm works by first coarsely clustering samples using the Louvain/Leiden algorithm on the K-nearest neighbors (kNN) graph of the gene expression data and then iteratively applying k-means clustering until the clusters are the correct average size.
 Each cluster is then treated as a sample where the gene expression is the average of the gene expression for samples in the cluster and the Compass algorithm can be applied to a smaller number of samples.
-If you specify a latent space, the K-nearest neighor graph will instead be computed using that latent space.
+If you specify a latent space, the K-nearest neighbor graph will instead be computed using that latent space.
+You may also specify the kNN graph directly (see in command line arguments).

+.. @Brandon: making sure my addition is ok and when you specify kNN directly it is used for micropooling?

 Using Micropooling
 ******************
 To enable micropooling using Compass, set the parameter \-\-microcluster-size and the input data will first be clustered into pools before applying the Compass algorithm.
 The micropool assignments will be written to the \-\-microcluster-file in the output directory (by default micropools.tsv) as a tab-delimited table.
-The reactions.tsv file that is output will now be a table of reaction penalties per micropool, analagous to the usual Compass output file but applied to the micropooled data.
+The reactions.tsv file that is output will now be a table of reaction penalties per micropool, analogous to the usual Compass output file but applied to the micropooled data.

 To analyze the micropooled results we would instead characterize the micropools.
-For instance when comparing a set of pathogenic cells to non-pathogenic, each micropool would be assessed by what type of cell primarily makes up the micropool.
+* Numeric cell metadata (e.g., library size) can be averaged across cells in the micropool.
+* Discrete cell metadata (e.g., belonging to KO or WT) can be decided by majority decision, or if at least 90% (or some other threshold) of the cells in the micropool belong to one of the discrete phenotypes.

+ Depending on the research question, it could make sense to micropool discrete phenotypes separately.
+This will result in micrpools made of only WT or KO cells, for example, but may conceal some of the overlapping cellular programs between the two.

 Example of Micropooling